Ibrahim Eissa: Career

-Al-Dustour and Aala Al Qahwa
+Al-Dustour and Ala El- Qahwa

 A private publisher named Essam Fahmi Ismail approached Eissa's coworker Adel Hammouda about starting a journalistic enterprise of some kind but was rebuffed.
 He then approached Eissa and the two created the weekly newspaper Al-Dustour under a foreign license in 1995.
 The paper took a critical approach towards the Egyptian regime that was unique at the time, particularly in its focus on government corruption, quality of governance, and Egypt's relationship with Israel.
-The paper contained contributions from all ends of the political and religious spectrum, including Marxists, Nationalists, and Nasserists.
+The paper contained contributions from all ends of the political and religious spectrums, including Marxists, Nationalists, and Nasserists.
 As editor-in-chief, Ibrahim Eissa was a big part of the controversy that arose as a result.
-The paper was also known for being colloquial, provocative, and illustrated with cartoons.
-The paper was very influential in the evolution of Egyptian press—it became popular for other papers to "destourize" their pieces (the word "destourize" itself was used) by taking a stronger stance.
+The paper was also known for its colloquial, provocative content and illustrated cartoons.
+The paper was very influential in the evolution of the Egyptian press—it became popular for other papers to "dustourize" their pieces (the word "dustourize" itself was used) by taking a stronger stance.
 Its circulation reached around 150,000 copies per week.
 Eissa stated that the reason for its popularity was how the paper spoke to its core audience, the youth.

 The paper was shut down in February 1998 after it published a death threat from the Gamaa Islamiyya against three Coptic businessmen.
 Prior to its shutdown, three issues had been confiscated for their controversial nature.
 According to Eissa, the paper was shut down after a personal appeal to President Hosni Mubarak by Naguib Sawiris, who complained about the paper's publication of the death threat.

-After Al-Dustour was shut down, Eissa tried nine times to open another newspaper.
-Each of his attempts was rejected, under both party and foreign licenses, and for both political and cultural publications.
-He tried to write under a pseudonym for the People's Democratic Party, but his efforts were met with government intervention.
+After Al-Dustour was shut down, Eissa made nine attempts to open another newspaper, political or cultural publication under either party or foreign licenses.
+All of these attempts were rejected.
+He tried to write under a pseudonym for the People's Democratic Party, but his efforts were hindered by government intervention.
 Nevertheless, he slowly reintroduced himself as a writer in the non-political arena.

-When Dream TV was started in 2001, Eissa was called on to host the current affairs show, Aala Al Qahwa (At the Cafe).
+When Dream TV was launched in 2001, Eissa was called on to host the current affairs show, Aala Al Qahwa (At the Cafe).
 By 2003, the network was forced to drop Eissa due to the controversial nature of his program.
-During this period Eissa also wrote the first of a number of novels, entitled Maqtal Al Rajul Al Kabeer (The Assassination of the Big Man).
+During this period, Eissa also wrote the first of a number of novels, entitled Maqtal Al Rajul Al Kabeer (The Assassination of the Big Man).
 None of his novels were received well by critics, and this one in particular was banned and confiscated by the government.